 The box shows you the histogram with values.
-You can also adjust your picture changing the single channel saturation, but I will back to this next.
+You can also adjust your picture changing the single-channel saturation, but I will back to this next.

 Treat the Pic.
 5 as the final output.
 Admittedly the horizon appears to be clearer, but we lost many tinges.
 Our image is strongly blue.
 The blueness appears everywhere even on trees and fields.
-Moreover some hues are gone.
+Moreover, some hues are gone.
 When you spot on the foreground it looks almost dark.
-Let’s have look what can we do to make our processed image better.
+Let’s have look at what can we do to make our processed image better.

-When you have ascertained about the “Gamma correction” and “Contrast” values just go OK and see the how the image changed.
+When you have ascertained about the “Gamma correction” and “Contrast” values just go OK and see how the image changed.

 In the picture above the horizon looks much clearer.
-We can even to point which object far away is brighter or darker.
+We can even point which object far away is brighter or darker.
 The worst side of this image is strong blueness.

 1. Dehazing the picture – explanation